benidevo/MiniCon/README.md

 - Linux-based system (MiniCon is NOT cross-platform and works ONLY on Linux)
 - Python 3.11+
 - Root privileges (for namespace operations)
-- Alternatively, can be run in the provided Docker environment (see the `docker-compose.yaml`)

 ## Development